 1. Identify the Core Focus of Your Piece & Create a Simple Outline Before You Start Writing.

 Although this sounds like common sense, take a moment and think about how you want your audience to respond to what they read.
-If 4-5 preferred responses or takeaways come to mind, your topic is probably to broad.
-This is a problem because if you’re trying to cram too many ideas or topics of discussion into your blog, you can end up confusing readers and overcomplicating your piece.
-And unless you explicitly define and outline your topic before you begin writing, it’s easy to lose touch with your core theme halfway through and accidentally begin veering off topic.
+If 4-5 preferred responses or takeaways come to mind, your topic is probably too broad.
+This is a problem, because if you’re trying to cram too many ideas or topics of discussion into your blog, you can end up confusing readers and overcomplicating your piece.
+And unless you explicitly define and outline your topic before you begin writing, it’s easy to lose touch with your core theme and accidentally veer off topic.

-To avoid this conundrum, be intentional to narrow your blog’s focus (by “blog”, I’m talking about a single article) down to just one or two core topics before you begin writing.
+To ensure you are getting the right response from your audience, narrow your blog’s focus (by “blog”, I’m talking about a single article) down to just one or two core topics before you begin writing.
 Then, create a short, bulleted list of sections that you plan to cover in the post.
 If you’re unable to fit all your ideas into a single piece, no worries — you can always write more blogs to cover other topics as you find time.
-This will ultimately help you draw more traffic and engage more readers in the long run anyways, as more blogs means more opportunities for readers to find your site via search results and promotions.
+This will ultimately help you draw more traffic and engage more readers in the long run anyway, as more blogs means more opportunities for readers to find your site via search results and promotions.

-2. Research Your Chosen Topic To Determine the Highest Trafficked Terms Online.
+2. Research Your Chosen Topic Online To Determine the Most Popular Terms In Use.

 Regardless of what you decide to write about, you should choose a title that includes the specific word or phrase that you’ll be focusing on in the piece.
 Or, if there’s a highly popular sub-section of the article you’re writing, try to include those words in the title or description.